DataDog/dd-sdk-flutter/packages/datadog_session_replay/CONTRIBUTING.md

 The bridge between Dart and Android is held in `android/src/main/kotlin/com/datadoghq/flutter/sessionreplay/FlutterSessionReplayBridge.kt`.

-If you make a change to this interface, you will need to regenerate the Dart bridge from JNI:
+If you make a change to this interface, you must regenerate the Dart bridge from JNI:

 ```bash
 # From the root
 melos run generate:jni_bindings
 ```

-This regenerates the jnigen bindings for every package that declares a `jnigen.yaml` (this package and `datadog_flutter_plugin_android`) and reports a diff; `melos run verify:jni_bindings` runs the same thing in check mode without leaving the change in place. jnigen resolves its own Android classpath, so no separate APK build is required first.
+This regenerates the jnigen bindings for every package that declares a `jnigen.yaml` (this package and `datadog_flutter_plugin_android`) and reports a diff; `melos run verify:jni_bindings` runs the same process in check mode without leaving the change in place. jnigen resolves its own Android classpath, so no separate APK build is required first.

 ## Golden Tests